Last Updated on 27 July 2021 by Dan

 Hello everyone!
-In my last article I highlighted that after doing a TV audit I had cancelled Sky, and saved quite a bit by doing so.
+In my last article on how I saved £2,500 in a year, I highlighted that after doing a TV audit I had cancelled Sky, and saved quite a bit by doing so.
 If you’re not feeling quite so drastic however there is another route….

 I’m actually a believer that both companies offer a pretty good product – but they should be considered a premium offering as they’re not cheap.
-In my very first article on this site we spoke of the need to challenge your spending to make sure you are actually using something, and this is a prime example!
+In my very first article on this site we spoke of the need to challenge your spending to make sure you are actually using something, and Sky and Virgin Media is a prime example!

 Most of this experience is based on Sky, as they’ve who I’ve negotiated with recently whereas it’s been quite a few years since my last tangle with Virgin Media…..